Tecmo Super Bowl: Cult following

 Since the advent of modern console emulation on computers, Tecmo Super Bowl is one of the most modified NES games.
 This contributes greatly to its cult following as it is constantly updated with rosters for college and professional football.
 Numerous websites are dedicated to pickup games, online leagues, and message boards for the original game and its mods.
 In 2016, popularity spiked with 26 national tournaments, Tecmo Madison XIII's livestream having 161,076 viewers, and ESPN.com providing coverage.

 An episode of NFL Films Presents documents the video game and its cult following.
 Centering on the annual world championship tournament in Madison, Wisconsin, the episode includes interviews with NFL greats such as Emmitt Smith and Christian Okoye who are featured in the original game, and modern NFL players such as Philip Rivers who discuss their passion for the game.

 In popular culture

-Gameplay is featured in the Family Guy episode "Run, Chris, Run", where Peter uses Bo Jackson to beat Quagmire.

-Tecmo Bowl is a central theme for two 2016 Kia Sorento commercials, starring Bo Jackson and playing off his ridiculously advantageous in-game characteristics.
+Bo Jackson's character in Tecmo Super Bowl is infamous for his high speed and agility in comparison to other characters, with players claiming that he could run for as many as 1,000 yards in a single game.
+TechTimes noted that the game's character of Bo Jackson was "[a]bsolutely, positively—and absurdly—unstoppable", reflecting the real Jackson's extraordinary athletic abilities.
+Players considered using Jackson as effectively cheating within the game.
+Lawrence Taylor's character was used similarly on defense.
+He was called the "greatest video game athlete of all-time" by ESPNand USA Today.
+In the Family Guy episode “Run, Chris, Run”, Peter Griffin plays the NES version (mistaken for its predecessor) as Bo Jackson, humorously scoring a touchdown despite having intentionally sabotaged his game by going backwards multiple times; Glenn Quagmire complains during the entirety of the game.
+This serves as a central theme for two 2016 Kia Sorento commercials, starring Bo Jackson and playing off his ridiculously advantageous in-game characteristics.
 One features Brian Bosworth, who had been famously run over by Jackson during a Monday Night Football game in 1987 as he attempted to score a touchdown.